isomorphic-software/smartclient-docs/reference_2.md

 |-------|-------------|
 | "none" | older messages disappear as if unrelated |
 | "reset" | older messages have their duration timers reset so they stick around as long as the new message if they've got less time left than that message |

 ---
-## Type: StringMethod

-### Description
-A String containing a valid JavaScript expression that's automatically converted to a function with a return value matching the value of the last statement.

-See [stringMethods](kb_topics/stringMethods.md#kb-topic-string-methods-overview) for an example.

----
 ## Type: SummaryFunction